5 Habits that Damage Your Bones

-Individuals that fall into this harmful habit generally have the weakest bones.
-This is even more pronounced in women, who are more likely to suffer from broken bones when reaching menopause.
-So if this is you, start a plan for dropping cigarettes for the good of your health.
+Smoking is one of the unhealthiest habits out there, and it can also damage your bones.
+Frequent smokers generally have the weakest bones.
+This is even more true for women, who are more likely to suffer from broken bones when reaching menopause.
+If this is you, make a plan to quit smoking as soon as possible.

 4. Be careful with bags and high heels

 We also need to talk about bags.
-Sometime women end up carrying up to 10 kilos in their bag without even realizing it.
-Then comes the discomfort, the pain, the muscle cramps…they could even affect your bone structure.
-You need to pay attention to the size of bag you’re using every day, because it could affect other areas of the body, like the shoulders, arms and hands, for example.
+Some women carry up to 10 kilos (23 pounds) in their bag without realizing it.
+This causes discomfort, pain, muscle cramps…it could even affect your bone structure.
+You need to keep in mind the size of bag you’re using every day, because it can affect other areas too, like the shoulders, arms and hands.

 So, what’s they best option?
-The healthiest thing for your back, arms and shoulders is an over-the-shoulder bag with a wide and cushioned strap that easily tightens and balances to the body.
+The healthiest thing for your back, arms and shoulders is an over-the-shoulder bag with a wide, cushioned strap that easily tightens and balances to your body.

 5. Sedentary life?
 No thanks

 When it comes to work, which might involve sitting all day, or if you just live a sedentary lifestyle, it’s never too late to make sure you don’t slouch!